 Despite the fact that Black Friday is hardly a game changer for the stock market, there are certain stocks that may warrant closer attention.
 Obviously, retail chains are at center stage.
 But you have to be very selective even if you go that route.
 You probably already know if a given retailer will do well during Black Friday weekend.
 If they have a strong product line going into the holiday season, one that’s generating a lot of buzz and rising sales, Black Friday may only strengthen their case.

 There are also certain types of retailers that tend to do especially well during Black Friday, and the holiday season in general.
 For example, electronics are typically a big seller.
 Due to their usual high cost, electronics, including entertainment equipment and computers, tend to do very well with the Black Friday crush.
 Examples of electronics companies include:

-How is the Stock Market Affected by Thanksgiving and Black Friday?
+How is the Stock Market Affected By Thanksgiving and Black Friday?

 In the grand scheme of things, the stock market is not heavily affected by Thanksgiving and Black Friday.